Stress and Depression Plan of action

 - Talk to family, friends or colleagues: Don’t feel embarrassed about admitting that you might have depression.
 It is far more common than you may think and is an illness after all.

 - Financial or practical problems?
-There are excellent support services available specifically for the farming community such as RABI (The Royal Agricultural Benevolent Institution), FCN ( Farm Crisis Network) and the Rural Stress Helpline.
+There are excellent support services available specifically for the farming community such as R.A.B.I.
+(The Royal Agricultural Benevolent Institution), The Farming Community Network and other helpful information can be found in The Directory of National Rural Support Groups.
 You can find further details on our Additional Help page

 Remember that You Are Not Alone: